 “Hey James.
 I have a general question for you, if you don’t mind.
 I’ve recently stumbled upon a YouTube atheist by the name of darkmatter2525 who posts regular videos about atheism.
 I’ve also visited a Facebook group called Life After God, which I think focuses more on humanism.
 How do you defend your faith against these types of people?”

-I used to think that this was an effective way for spreading my views.
-However, after some years of engaging all kinds of critics I have gained several valuable insights.
-For instance, engaging “darkmatter2525” at his channel would be mostly pointless (though not always, more on this in a moment).
-Atheists like him are already fixed in their beliefs and more often than not they have no intention of actually familiarizing themselves with opposing viewpoints.
+I used to think that this was an effective method for spreading my own views.
+However, experience teaches the teachable, and after some years of engaging critics similar to the one you present here, I would like to believe that I have gained some insight.
+For instance, engaging “darkmatter2525” at his channel has a sense of pointlessness about it (though not always, more on this in a moment).
+Atheists like him are already fixed in their beliefs, and more often than not have no intention of actually familiarizing themselves with opposing viewpoints.
 Rather they resort to ridicule and mockery while also dismantling straw men caricatures.
 This is why the term “village atheist” is so appropriate in capturing such atheists.
-It is easy to mock others, but it is not so easy to be patient in attempting to understand them.
+This is of course not limited to atheists, theists and Christians are quite capable of this faulty methodology too.
+Nonetheless, it remains easy to mock the beliefs of others, but it is not so easy to be patient in attempting to understand them.
 The former suggests intellectual immaturity.

 1. Sun E. 2011.
 Former Dawkins Atheist Richard Morgan Continues to Praise God.
 Available.